KennyLowe/AzureStack-Labs/Policy/README.md

 ### Copy script
 To easily follow the steps from this lab, run the following lines in a PowerShell session to download and open the script containing all the referenced cmdlets.

+> The command below uses the tick (`) in order to break a PowerShell command into multiple lines for the sake of printing.
+It is very important that the line break occur immediately after the tick and that there are no empty lines between the tick and the next section of the command to execute.
+If you are pasting this or other commands into PowerShell and getting errors, try pasting them into notepad first and cleaning up the result so that it matches the structure below.
+Then paste that into PowerShell.

 ``` PowerShell
 Invoke-RestMethod https://raw.githubusercontent.com/Azure/AzureStack-Labs/master/Policy/policy.ps1 `
 -OutFile c:\temp\policy.ps1